My name is Lloyd and I’m a gay male addict in recovery. While I’ve always been gay, I haven’t always been in recovery!

 The first time I ever said I was gay out loud was during my first residential treatment stay in 2003.
-Once I cleared my mind, I realized this was something that I was going to have to accept, if I was going to stay clean.
+Once I cleared my mind, I realized this was something that I was going to have to accept if I was going to stay clean.
 Unfortunately, there were no resources to help me with the process of coming out at that treatment center.
-Furthermore, there was a ton of stigma, which made me feel even more isolated from everyone else than I already did.
+Furthermore, I faced a ton of stigma, which made me feel even more isolated from everyone else than I already did.

 Finally, in 2013 I surrendered and realized my life would end in jails, institutions, or death unless I were to remain completely abstinent.
 By attending support groups, working with clinicians, and making many positive changes in my life, I have managed to stay abstinent since then.

 What has always been a struggle for me as a sober gay man is finding ways to meet guys.
-I have no business being in a bar, and many of the other social gatherings where I live in New York City revolve around drinking and getting high.
+I have no business being in a bar, and many of the other social gatherings in New York City revolve around drinking and getting high.

 One of the many lessons I’ve learned in recovery is that if I want something to change in my life, I need to take action.
-I discovered the meetup app where gay guys have meetups to do everything from speed dating to cruises around Manhattan to board game clubs.
+I discovered the meetup app where gay guys get together to do everything from speed dating to cruises around Manhattan to board game clubs.
 I found and joined a gay bowling league, where I’ve met a ton of awesome guys.
-There is also a bustling gay sober support network in Manhattan, where I’ve been able to meet tons of new friends and have even had some dates!
+There is also a bustling gay sober support network in Manhattan, where I’ve been able to meet tons of new friends and have even gone on some dates!